playboySeductor/ProjectFusion/README.md

 # 👍 Awesome!
 How and What can I Contribute?
 It's very easy.
 Follow the below steps you need to create your -(maybe)- EXAMPLE first pull request.
 1. Fork this repository by click the Fork button in the top right of this page or simply [click here](https://github.com/ProjectFusion/ProjectFusion/fork).
-2. Create a new file and **add** a new Program code(like C++ program to implement Binary Search, etc.) in any programming language like C++, Java, Python, etc. (Note: Program must not be exist already in this repository)
+2. Go to index.html file and choose the domain where you want to add your project.
+Also add your picture+ name + social links in contribution section of website
 4. After adding the code, Commit your changes.
 5. Create a new pull request from your forked repository (Button located at the top of your repo)
-8. Star this repository!
+8. STAR this repository!

 ### Please show some love 😄
 <a href="https://github.com/playboySeductor" aria-label="Follow @playboySeductor on GitHub"><img  src="https://img.shields.io/badge/Follow👉-@playboySeductor-green?style=for-the-badge"  />